Q.1. What do the banks do with the 'Public Deposits'? Describe their working mechanism.

 Formal sources of credit are generally provided by banks and cooperatives.

-Informal sources of credit are generally provided by moneylenders, traders, employers, relatives and friends.
+Informal sources of credit are generally provided by moneylenders, traders, employers, relatives, and friends.

-Interest rate for repaying loans is lower.
+The interest rate for repaying loans is lower.

-Interest rate for repaying loans is costlier.
+The interest rate for repaying loans is costlier.

 RBI supervises the functioning of formal sources of loan and also ensures that these facilities should also be given to small cultivators and small borrowers.

 In the informal sector, no such organisation is there to supervise the credit activities of lenders that they used to charge a higher rate of interest on loans.

 Q.1.
 Explain any two features each of formal sector loans and informal sector loans.
 [2011 (T-2)]